School Mental Health

 Improving access to mental health care

 This research group is interested in understanding how best to support the mental health of children attending school.
 We are keen to learn about what young people need, which factors influence their wellbeing, and how they would like to access help if they have mental health difficulties.
 We have been running the OxWell School Survey since April 2019, with pupils completing an online survey.
 We work closely with schools, local authorities and mental health commissioners and services.
 We welcome collaborations.

 OxWell STUDENT Survey (Online Pupil Survey) - 2021 Edition (Ethical Approval Reference: R62366/RE0011)

 INFORMATION FOR PARTICIPANTS AND PARENTS

-This project has received funding and support from the Oxford Health NIHR Biomedical Research Centre, the Oxford and Thames Valley NIHR ARC, the MRC Mental Health Data Pathfinder (Oxford) and the Westminster Foundation.
-Oxfordshire Public Health are supporting the 2021 and 2022 surveys in Oxfordshire schools.
-Gloucestershire NHS Clinical Commissioning Group supported the extension of the survey to Gloucestershire schools in 2020.
-NHS CCG partners in Gloucestershire and Berkshire (East and West) are supporting the extension of the 2021 survey to schools in their regions.
+This project has received funding and support from the Oxford Health NIHR Biomedical Research Centre, the Oxford and Thames Valley NIHR Applied Research Collaboration, the MRC Mental Health Data Pathfinder (Oxford) and the Westminster Foundation.
+Extension of duplicate surveys to schools in each local authority is supported by our local authority and clinical commissioning group partners.